tmustafiz/vscode-mcp-wrappper/README.md

 ## Usage

-1. Install the extension
+1. **Install the extension** from the VS Code marketplace or build from source
-2. Configure MCP servers in your workspace settings
+2. **Configure MCP servers** in your workspace settings (`.vscode/settings.json`)
-3. The extension will automatically connect to servers and discover tools
+3. **Automatic connection** - The extension will connect to configured servers and discover tools
-4. Tools will be available to language models in VS Code
+4. **Language model integration** - Tools are automatically available to VS Code's language models
-5. Use the status bar to monitor connection status
+5. **Monitor status** - Use the status bar to see connection status and tool count
+6. **Manage connections** - Use commands to reconnect, view tools, and test functionality

+### Example Workflow

+1. Configure your MCP servers in settings
+2. Extension automatically connects and discovers tools
+3. Language models can now use the discovered tools
-6. Use commands to manage connections and view tools
+4. Use commands to manage and monitor the system

 ## Troubleshooting